Koshqua/apiDemo/README.md

 # Golang microservices assignment task

 The app is made without any microservices framework.
 I only used gin for routing.
-- App parses given grc spreaded to 1 mln strings with usage of ~68mb of os memory
+- App parses given json spreaded to 1 mln strings with usage of ~68mb of os memory
 - There are two end points, one is for parsing json and adding to map
 - Second endpoint is for retrieving data from the map.
 - Ofcourse, data in map is not persistent, so before getting any data from map, you need to write it first